New and Top Exemptions

 Learn the Property Tax Exemptions that have extended deadlines

-The Texas legislature passed a law in the summer of 2017 that extends the deadline to file certain exemptions.
+The Texas legislature passed a law in the summer of 2017.
+It extends the deadline to file certain exemptions.

 New Changes Summary

-The deadline has been extended to two years after the delinquency date of the taxes for that year.
-For example, you have until January 31, 2018 to file for the 2015 tax year.
+The deadline has been extended to two years after the default date for that year.
+For example, you have until January 31, 2020, to file for the 2017 tax year.

-The deadline has been extended to five years after the delinquency date of taxes for that year.
-For example, you have until January 31, 2018 to file for the 2012 tax year.
+The deadline has been extended to five years after the default date for that year.
+For example, you have until January 31, 2020, to file for the 2014 tax year.